chenyueqi/Othello-Based-FileSystem/README.md

 # multi-dc
-simulation experiment of multi-datacenters distributed file system based on concise hash method using consistent hash as baseline
+This is a simulation experiment to test a design of multi-datacenter file system, which based on Othello.

-## author
+## Author
 Yueqi Chen (Yueqichen.0x0@gmail.com)

+## Acknowledge
+Thanks a lot to [sdyy (Ye Yu)](https://github.com/sdyy1990) for his outstanding work on Othello as well as his selfless help.